 Jaylin, a developer, has proposed development on 43 acres of threatened species habitat at the border of Toms River and Manchester Townships for almost 15 years.
 This property is valuable habitat for northern pine snake and Pine Barrens treefrog, both state-threatened species.
 It also serves as a sink for nutrient runoff and stormwater in an otherwise highly-developed section of Toms River township.
 PPA and Save Barnegat Bay successfully opposed prior development proposals because they would harm or destroy rare species habitat and create too much impervious cover (building roofs, and pavement) for such a site.
 PPA provided the state with scientific reports on the threatened and endangered species and advocated for enforcement of relevant environmental protections.

 This site is in the overlap of the Pinelands National Reserve and NJ’s Coastal Zone Management Area.
 Under current rules, the Department of Environmental Protection, rather than the Pinelands Commission, issues state environmental permits in this overlap zone.
-The most recent application was withdrawn by the applicant in a victory for the Pinelands.
-However, the applicant is likely to submit a new application at some point.

 Issue Location Map:

 PPA has been fighting this development for close to 15 years due to its enormous value to local northern pine snake populations and to Barnegat Bay.
 This area of Toms River and Manchester is undeveloped in an area where much of the surrounding area is already developed.
 It is also located adjacent to the proposed Heritage Minerals development in Manchester.